- Individual member: £25

 The types of membership available to new members are:

-Joint: Two adults in the same household who receive between them one copy of publications issued free to members.
+Family/Joint Membership: Two adults who reside in the same household will receive between them one copy of the publications issued free to members.

 Institutional subscribers: which are interested in history or archaeology.
 They are not members of the Society but are entitled to receive a copy of Archaeologia Cantiana.
 There are a large number of these, mostly universities and learned societies, around the world.

-Students: For the year 2021 the Society will be offering free membership to registered students which will entitle them to full member benefits although they will receive an electronic copies of Archaeologia Cantiana and the KAS Magazine only.
+Students: For the year 2021 the Society are offering free membership to registered students aged 18+ studying any subject at any institution worldwide.
+This will entitle them to full member benefits although they will receive electronic copies of Archaeologia Cantiana and the KAS Magazine only.

-- Receive the Society’s annual journal Archaeologia Cantiana which is a volume of about 300 pages with papers on historical research and fieldwork relating to Kent and notes about discoveries.
+- Receive the Society’s latest annual journal Archaeologia Cantiana which is a volume of approximately 300 pages containing papers on historical research and fieldwork relating to Kent and notes about discoveries.

-- Receive the Society’s Newsletter which is published at least twice a year.
-It contains news of forthcoming activities, reports of past activities, letters, reviews and short articles.
+- Receive the Society’s Magazine which is published at least twice a year.
+It contains news of forthcoming activities, illustrated reports of past activities, letters, reviews, interviews, articles and more.

 - Use the Society’s Library in Maidstone Museum for research.
 It contains a large collection of books on archaeology and local history, archaeological journals and a complete set of Archaeologia Cantiana.
-On Wednesdays there are usually experienced members of the Society present to provide help.
+Volunteer members of the Society are present at certain times to provide help and members can book a place.
 The Library catalogue is now on-line at www.kentarchaeology.org.uk/library

-- Attend lectures, day schools etc. at members’ rates.
+- Attend lectures, conferences, fieldwork activities, day schools etc. at members’ rates.

 - Receive advice from the Society’s Hon.
 Curator.